-A complete application must be submitted in English to the following address: [email protected], which includes the attached applicant information form, CV and cover letter, no later than Tuesday 28th of January at 4:00pm.
+A complete application must be submitted in English to the following address: [email protected], which includes the applicant information form, CV, and cover letter, no later than 11th August 2021 at latest 02:00PM.

-Kindly state in the email subject “Junior Project Advisor- PART”.
+Kindly state in the email subject “Junior Project Advisor-Police”.
 Any deficiency in the application will NOT be considered.
 Only short-listed candidates will be contacted.

 Attachment GIZ applicant information form